November 14, 2014, marked a key event in my life. No, it wasn’t the day I got married or the birth of one of my children. On that fateful

 Understanding what potential parents are seeking in a school is critical to achieving your enrollment goals.
 Here are the three steps that you need to take to understand the attributes that parents are seeking in a school.

 How do you uncover customer needs?
 The first step is to simply ask them and gather their feedback strategically.

 For a lot of schools, their perceptions of what parents (and students) want are shaped by anecdotal feedback.
 The persistent parent who is constantly asking for a new type of sports program, or the complaints about a certain aspect of the school.
 This is valuable feedback, but you need to recognize that it is not necessarily representative of your entire parental base.

-- They offer opportunities to meet with the administration outside of a conference.
+They offer opportunities to meet with the administration outside parent - teacher conferences.
 The schools that do this well offer a monthly coffee with the principal where parents can ask questions or learn more about the activities of the school.
 This low pressure and collegial environment often can bring up more ideas on ways to improve the school or attract more families.

 Let me give you an example of what can be uncovered in this sort of exercise.

 A recent public-school client was struggling with enrollment at their high school.
 They were losing students to the neighboring public-school system.
 Even though the client had higher graduation rates and was generally seen as an academically strong school, every year, they had parents leaving them for the competition.

 When we spent some time talking to parents, we found out that parents were choosing the different public-school option because of the opportunity to take dual credit classes at that school (my client generally offered only AP classes).
 Parents told us that they liked the guarantee of getting college credit and having their son or daughter starting college with the first semester already done (and paid for!).

 Though my client believed that parents would naturally gravitate to a more rigorous academic experience (AP classes), they didn’t appreciate that to their parents, what was more important was the assurance of college credit with the resulting financial benefit.